emberfuse/formlink/README.md

 Vue.use(Form);
 ```

-You will then be able to use Preflight within your Vue components, as shown below.
+You will then be able to use Preflight within your Vue components:

 ```javascript
 export default {